-The Service Part-Time Expats Have Been Waiting for: Closet Box Storage
+Closetbox Storage the Service Part-Time Expats Have Been Waiting For

 At the last storage facility I used, chosen for its close proximity to my apartment, a man appeared to be living out of one of the units.
 Since he did rent it, he had the right to access the premises.
 He would use the bathroom, sometimes hide in there out of Denver’s cold and seemed to come in off-and-on throughout the day for several weeks until management put an end to it.